FC Drita: Ardian Nuhiu era

 After starting working in the club as assistant coach of Shpëtim Duro in 2018, Ardian Nuhiu was named first team manager in 2019.
 On 22 July 2020, he won the 2019-20 Football Superleague of Kosovo.

 In the semi-final of preliminary round of the 2020-21 UEFA Champions League qualifying, Drita won against Inter Club d'Escaldes.
 But they were not allowed to play the final against Linfield FC three days later.
 The Northern Irish team was awarded a 3–0 win after the match was cancelled due to Drita players testing positive for SARS-CoV-2.

 After finishing as runner-up in the 2020-21 Football Superleague of Kosovo, two points under champions FC Prishtina, Drita entered the 2021-22 UEFA Conference League.
 After defeating FK Dečić from Montenegro in the first qualifying round, Nuhiu's team faced Feyenoord in the second round.
-The first leg ended with a 0-0 draw in Pristina.
-In the return leg, Drita lost 3-2, with Guus Til scoring the winner for the Dutch side in the added time.
+The first leg ended with a 0–0 draw in Pristina.
+In the return leg, Drita lost 3–2, with Guus Til scoring the winner for the Dutch side in the added time.

 Drita was again the runner-up in the 2021-22 Football Superleague of Kosovo and also lost the final of the 2021-22 Kosovar Cup against FC Llapi.
-In the 2022-23 UEFA Conference League, they defeated Inter Turku from Finland in the first qualifiying round but were knocked out by Belgian side Antwerp in the second round.
+In the 2022-23 UEFA Conference League, they defeated Inter Turku from Finland in the first qualifying round but were knocked out by Belgian side Antwerp in the second round.

 Nuhiu left the club on 24 November 2022 after the defeat in the 2022-23 Kosovar Cup against Liria Prizren.

 Zekirija Ramadani era

 Zekirija Ramadani became the head coach of Drita on 30 November 2023.

 Drita won the 2024-25 Football Superleague of Kosovo under Ramadani on 4 May 2025.

 During the 2025–26 season, Drita became the first club from Kosovo to reach the second qualifying round of the UEFA Champions League by defeating Differdange 03 4–2 on aggregate.
-They also became the second club from Kosovo to reach the final stage of an European competition by defeating Differdange 03 again during the 2025–26 UEFA Conference League play-off round.
+They also became the second club from Kosovo to reach the final stage of a European competition by defeating Differdange 03 again during the 2025–26 UEFA Conference League play-off round.

-On 6 November 2025, Drita won in the Tallaght Stadium in Dublin against Shelbourne FC its first ever game in a final stage of an European competition.
+On 6 November 2025, Drita won in the Tallaght Stadium in Dublin against Shelbourne FC its first ever game in a final stage of a European competition.
+After winning also against Shkëndija Tetovo and having previously drawn against KuPS and Omonia Nicosia, Drita finished the League Phase of the Conference League with 8 points and qualified for the knockout phase play-offs.
+They lost 6–4 on aggregate against Celje.

+After winning the 2025-26 Football Superleague of Kosovo -his second league title with Drita, and his fifth overall-, his team lost against FK Kauno Zalgiris in the first qualifying round of the 2026-27 UEFA Champions League.
+Despite winning against Floriana F.C. in the extra-time in the second qualifying round of the 2026-27 UEFA Conference League, Ramadani left Drita on 31 July 2026.